-CDC, U.S. Food and Drug Administration (FDA), state and local health departments, and other clinical and public health partners are investigating a multistate outbreak of severe pulmonary disease associated with e-cigarette product (devices, liquids, refill pods, and/or cartridges) use.
-Although the etiology of e-cigarette-associated pulmonary disease is undetermined, epidemiologic investigations in affected states are ongoing to better characterize the exposures, demographic, clinical, and laboratory features and behaviors of patients.
+CDC, U.S. Food and Drug Administration (FDA), state and local health departments, and other clinical and public health partners are investigating a multistate outbreak of EVALI (e-cigarette or vaping associated lung injury) associated with e-cigarette product (devices, liquids, refill pods, and/or cartridges) use.
+Although the etiology of EVALI is undetermined, epidemiologic investigations in affected states are ongoing to better characterize the exposures, demographic, clinical, and laboratory features and behaviors of patients.
 All patients have reported using e-cigarette products.
 The exact number is currently unknown, but many patients have reported using e-cigarettes containing cannabinoid products such as THC or CBD.

 The Louisiana Department of Health is asking physicians and other healthcare providers to report severe respiratory illnesses among patients that report a history of e-cigarette use to state health officials.

 E-cigarettes are devices that deliver an aerosol to the user by heating a liquid that usually contains nicotine, flavorings and other chemicals.
 E-cigarettes can also be used to deliver marijuana or other substances.

 E-cigarettes are not safe for youth, young adults, pregnant women or adults who do not currently use tobacco products.

 - If you are concerned about the health risks associated with e-cigarettes, consider discontinuing the products.

 - E-cigarette products should not be bought off the street and should not be modified or have substances not intended for use by the manufacturer added.

 - Youth, young adults and pregnant women, as well as adults who do not currently use tobacco products, should not use e-cigarettes.

 - Monitor for symptoms of severe side effects if you do use e-cigarettes.
 If you do develop symptoms, seek medical attention.
 These symptoms include: